sometxdude/ticktick-mcp/README.md

 ### GTD Workflow

-Following David Allen's "Getting Things Done" framework, manage an 'engaged' (high priority + overdue) and a 'next' list (medium priority + due tomorrow)
+Following David Allen's "Getting Things Done" framework, manage an Engaged and Next actions.
+Engaged will retrieve tasks of high priority, due today or overdue.
+Next will retrieve medium priority or due tomorrow.

 - "Show me everything I need to focus on today"
 - "What's my workload looking like this week?"